 Live: Tat2X Blog

-Is tattoo taboo in the modern days?
-Working in Japanese companies with tattoos is also difficult.
-Many companies may be reluctant to hire tattooed individuals, and may request the ones they do hire to cover all tattoos.
-This is why most Japanese people don’t tend to have tattoos.
+Is tattoo taboo in modern times?
+Working in Japanese companies with tattoos can also be challenging.
+Many companies may hesitate to hire individuals with tattoos and may require those they do hire to cover them up.
+That’s why most Japanese people tend not to have tattoos.

-In the past few years, Japan’s views on tattoos have shifted: tattoos are becoming more accepted and are viewed as forms of art rather than as signs of rebellion.
-More and more of the younger Japanese generation are getting tattoos and, while some may still stare at tattooed individuals walking down the streets, it’s more out of curiosity and interest, not judgement or disgust.
+In recent years, Japan’s attitudes towards tattoos have shifted.
+Tattoos are becoming more accepted and are seen as forms of art rather than signs of rebellion.
+More and more younger Japanese people are getting tattoos, and while some may still stare at tattooed individuals walking down the streets, it’s often out of curiosity and interest, rather than judgement or disgust.

-Various Japanese celebrities have tattoos and are proudly showing them off.
-For example, ATSUSHI from EXILE has multiple tattoos on his body; one of his most famous tattoos is his Indian Warrior tattoo on his left chest.
-Another famous Japanese celebrity that has tattoos is Namie Amuro; she has a couple of tattoos on her left arm and a few on her left wrist.
+Several Japanese celebrities proudly display their tattoos.
+For instance, ATSUSHI from EXILE has multiple tattoos on his body, including a famous Indian Warrior tattoo on his left chest.
+Another well-known Japanese celebrity with tattoos is Namie Amuro; she has several tattoos on her left arm and wrist.

 Image of an outdoor Onsen